 Fort Frederick State Park11100 Fort Frederick RoadBig Pool MD 21711

 Fort Frederick State Park is located in Washington County, off Route 70 Exit 12 (Big Pool).
 Travel one mile east on State Route 56 to the park's entrance.

 Pets are allowed in Fort Frederick State Park in the following areas:

-Within Fort Frederick State Park lies Big Pool Lake.
+Big Pool Lake lies within Fort Frederick State Park.
 Big Pool is a natural depression that was filled with water when the C & O Canal was created.
 Big Pool provides excellent opportunities for both the angler and boater.
 Gas motors are prohibited on Big Pool.
 A boat ramp provides access for canoes and other boats.
 Big Pool is primarily a warm water fishery, offering good fishing for species such as largemouth bass, catfish, carp, bluegill, and many others.

-The historic Potomac River also provides excellent opportunities for boating and fishing.
-It runs along the southern edge of the park and can be accessed by a foot path located across from the Beaver Pond parking lot.
+The Potomac River runs along the southern edge of the park.
+It provides excellent opportunities for boating and fishing.
+It and can be accessed by a foot path located across from the Beaver Pond parking lot.
 The foot path is suitable for carrying a lightweight canoe or kayak.

 Many Maryland State Parks have been approved as partners of Maryland Green Travel, a free and voluntary self-certification program that promotes and recognizes sustainable environmental practices by businesses in the tourism industry.
 These practices include energy efficiency, waste reduction, recycling and water conservation methods.

 Click on this link to view the green profile and the list of sustainable practices for Fort Frederick State Park.

 580 Taylor Ave, Annapolis MD 21401